You are currently viewing Phishing: Wie kann man Kryptowährungen und NFTs schützen?

 Why is phishing so lucrative?

-From the perpetrators' perspective, these are different target markets where they can become active and earn certain margins.
-The trade-in data may lead them to try to send masses of spam emails, for example.
-In this case, it is only worthwhile if they can sell as much high-quality access data as possible.
+From the perspective of the perpetrators, these are different target markets where they can become active and earn certain margins.
+The trade in data may lead them to try to send masses of spam emails, for example.
+In this case, it is only worthwhile if they can sell as many and high-quality access data as possible.
 In this context, the global black market is gigantic.
-The German Federal Office for Information Security estimates the damage through phishingin Germany alone in the double-digit millions per year.
+The German Federal Office for Information Security estimates the damage through phishingaine in Deutschland lone in Germany

-This reveals that, depending on the chosen target, the perpetrators use different methods, target users more purposefully, and take more time for elaborate preparations before commiting the crime.
+It can therefore be seen that, depending on the chosen target, the perpetrators use different methods, target users more specifically and allow more elaborate preparatory actions to precede their crime.

 How can I protect my cryptocurrencies from phishing?

-Cryptocurrencies can be protected by using a hardware wallet.
-The device manages the private keys and always keeps them separate from vulnerable computer systems.
-An attacker would need physical access to the hardware wallet, which therefore makes all remote attacks impossible.
+The cryptocurrencies can be protected by using a hardware wallet.
+It manages the private keys and always keeps them separate from vulnerable computer systems.
+An attacker would then necessarily need physical access to the hardware wallet, which therefore makes all remote attacks impossible.

-However, phishing involves several other aspects, because as the example explained above shows, the perpetrators aim to lure users into a trap.
-The victims voluntarily agree to the transfer, which can ultimately also happen when using a hardware wallet.
+However, phishing involves several other aspects because, as the above example shows, the perpetrators aim to lure users into a trap.
+They therefore agree to the transfer voluntarily and fully, which can ultimately also happen with the hardware wallet.
 In order not to give the perpetrators a chance, a number of security standards should be adhered to, which reduce the attack surface for criminals:

 • Two-factor authentication: Most crypto exchanges have made it standard anyway.
 Nevertheless, it should be used everywhere if it is available.
 The password manager can help here as well, because it allows to secure the recovery data in case the designated 2-FA device is lost.